IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 ## Command line

-The `sgf` tool does the same edits from a terminal.
+The `sgf` tool makes the same edits from a terminal.
 It is on the [Releases page](https://github.com/IanHeinrich/stellaris-galaxy-forge/releases) beside the app.
 Editing commands save in place with the same backup as the app, or write elsewhere with `-o <file>`.
 System ids are the numbers